-Tax lawyers at TNTL are experienced at drafting compelling submissions for review by the Appeals Division of the CRA.
-Further, our lawyers frequently resolve tax disputes with CRA’s Appeals Officers which avoids a costly appeal to the Tax Court of Canada.
+Tax lawyers and accountants at TNTL are experienced at drafting compelling submissions for review by the Appeals Division of the CRA.
+Further, our lawyers we frequently resolve tax disputes with CRA’s Appeals Officers which avoids a costly appeal to the Tax Court of Canada.
 As such, early intervention in your tax dispute is recommended.

 Contact us today for a free confidential evaluation of your tax reassessment.